ExpressLRS/ElrsTelemWidget/README.md

+# ExpressLRS Telemetry Widget

 A collection of lua scripts to extend the functionality of an EdgeTX when working with ExpressLRS.
 Below describes the GUI widget, but the [wiki](https://github.com/ExpressLRS/ElrsTelemWidget/wiki/) has more information about any other scripts in this repository.

+Developed and maintained by **ExpressLRS LLC** and its passionate open source community, working together to advance reliable, high-performance radio control technology.

 ### No, you can't use this widget to configure your TX module!